rossumai/university/docs/learn/rossum-formulas/formula-fields.md

 Existing customers interested in using formula fields can reach out to our support team at support@rossum.ai for assistance.

 :::
-# Best Practices
+## Best Practices

-## Field Naming and Management
+### Field Naming and Management
 When you need to create a normalized version of a field like `document_id`, it's recommended to create a new field, such as `document_id_normalized`.
 Use the formula field to apply the normalization logic.
 This approach allows you to preserve the original value while keeping the normalized result in a separate field, making it easier to manage both.

 For better organization, it's also a good practice to group these related fields together, ensuring they are logically aligned and easy to find.

-## Wide Variety of Functions
+### Wide Variety of Functions
 As mentioned earlier, formula fields allow you to work with Python, enabling operations similar to those in serverless functions.
 However, formula fields are much simpler to maintain and manage, offering a streamlined approach for straightforward tasks.

-## When to Use Formula Fields vs. Serverless Functions
+### When to Use Formula Fields vs. Serverless Functions
 Formula fields are ideal for simple tasks such as data normalization or creating new fields based on existing ones.
 For more complex operations, serverless functions may be more appropriate.
+Situations where you should prefer serverless functions include:
-Also, there is a limit of **2000** characters per formula fields which declares the highest complexity of the formula fields.
+- There is a limit of **2000** characters per formula fields which declares the highest complexity of the formula fields.
+- You cannot make request outside the formula field function.
+- You cannot access the document object from within the formula fuction.

 An additional advantage of formula fields is that they are stored at the schema level, so when you copy a queue, all associated formula fields are copied automatically.
 In contrast, serverless functions must be configured manually and re-linked to new queues after being copied.

 # Examples of common formula fields (using Formula Fields flavor).

-## Copy fields conditionally
+### Copy fields conditionally

 Copy `order_id` into another field but prioritize `order_id_manual` datapoint if it exists: